Ethan7144/Ethan7144/README.md

             - Senior Capstone Project @ Seattle University.
        Genshin Impact to-do Discord Bot
             - Personal Project
+       Teammater Finder
+            - Software as a Service Project
+            - Will take on as side project after class is over.
  ### You can reach me at
         etarlov@seattleu.edu
  ### Connect with me on Linkedin: